-Low temperature specimen Mounting.
+Low-temperature specimen Mounting.

 On the other hand, cold mounting processes are highly recommended to preserve the specimen integrity as they reduce both the thermal and mechanical stress exerted over the device under study.
-Unfortunately, such a low exothermic processes involve longer cure time (typically of 8-12 h) in comparison to hot mounting resins, which are harmful for EEE system.
+Unfortunately, such low exothermic processes involve longer cure time (typically of 8-12 h) in comparison to hot mounting resins, which are harmful to EEE system.

 In contrast with other laboratories, in Alter Technology the mounting resin is systematically doped with a fluorescent dye.
 This approach is used to clearly detect and quantify by fluorescence techniques any crack and anomalies that otherwise would be omitted by conventional microscopy inspection.

-Moreover, this systematic precaution allows us to unambiguously distinguish true anomalies from other features that rarely might be induced during the subsequent gridding and polishing.
+Moreover, this systematic precaution allows us to unambiguously distinguish true anomalies from other features that rarely might be induced during the subsequent grinding and polishing.
 Note that this precaution minimizes the risk of false rejection inherent the sample preparation process.

 Delicate polishing to reveal the “true surface”.